 - Research advanced plumbing equipment that will improve on our current low-water infrastructure.
-This includes ultra-low/waterless water urinals, toilets, and controlled valve sink faucets. - Install automatic valves on all urinals and toilets. - Create a District-wide standard for all future construction and retrofits and reference California Green Building Code. - Take inventory of current facilities and note where improvement is needed.
+This includes ultra-low/waterless water urinals, toilets, and controlled valve sink faucets. - Install automatic valves on all urinals and toilets. - Create a District-wide standard for all future construction and retrofits and reference California Green Building Code. - Install fertigation systems throughout the parks districtwide. - Consolidate irrigation clocks at parks districtwide. - Take inventory of current facilities and note where improvement is needed.